 Children can then match the word with the correct image.
 Another fun way to practice literacy skills or create an at home science center.

 Use color words such as purple, blue, orange, and green.
 Or use the name of the actual insect.
+Simple name cards can be made using sharpie and card stock.

 Visual Matching Game with No Text

 For little learners or even older children who are interested in art, create a matching game using the butterfly, dragonfly, or ant printables.
+Children can then match insects by reflection or by color.

 Matching by Reflection